Learning at least some Portuguese can improve your social and work life while living in Portugal.

 Lessons in Portugal

-Language schools in Portugal provide programmes that allow the students to familiarise themselves with both written and spoken Portuguese.
+Language schools in Portugal provide programs that allow the students to familiarise themselves with both written and spoken Portuguese.
 Students learn the grammar and pronunciation of the language.
 Many courses are supported by audio and visual technology and the reading and discussion of periodical articles.

 Professionals of any nationality, such as English, Spanish, German or French, work hard to improve their Portuguese so they can communicate with colleagues and business partners.
 Lessons can be arranged through the office or through an institution.
 You could take a standard course or opt for private lessons.